VladRizea/veridion/README.md

 🔧I used python for solving this problem, specifically the pandas library

+🔄To recreate and run the program add the 3 data sets to a folder called "datasets" in root

 🚀How i approached the solution?
 The first step i took was opening the datasets to see what kind of data i was dealing with, and what kind of separator did each file have.
 After that I looked at the columns of each data set in the search for the Category, Address , Phone and Company names: